 All Zillow marketplaces combined occupy by far the largest market share.

 Zillow owns a database of over 110 million homes in the US, a result of the complex aggregation of listings data from a multitude of sources and contributions by the users.

 Domination of mobile home-shopping

 Zillow operates over 50 mobile apps combined.
-Two-thirds of the Zillow brand usage is on a mobile.
+Two-thirds of the Zillow brand usage is on mobile.

 Powerful technology for professionals

-Zillow has a portfolio of robust software for real estate professionals like: Premier Agent a real estate CRM, Dotloop for transaction management and Bridge Interactive for listings management.
+Zillow has a portfolio of robust software for the industry professionals like: Premier Agent, a real estate CRM, Dotloop for transaction management, and Bridge Interactive for listings management.